chadday/nicar_ocr/README.md

-# NICAR: Advanced PDF processing with OCR and command-line tools
+# NICAR: PDF processing with OCR and command-line tools
 A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools.
 Updated for NICAR 2023.

 ## Introduction